top of page

 and large tables wait

-for someone to dare to begin something new.
+for someone to dare something new.

-Here furniture is created, repairs are made,
+Furniture is built here, repairs are made,

-small projects for the village
+small projects for the village are created,

-and things that did not exist before.
+and things that did not exist before come into being.

-Sometimes someone builds something for themselves.
+Sometimes someone builds something for themselves,

-that touches the entire village.
+sometimes something arises that touches the whole village.

 The workshops are spaces